daniel-arenas-ror/owl-scholarship-ai/README.md

 `docker compose pull && up -d` on the EC2 instance over SSM — no SSH keys in CI.
 See [`owl-infra/README.md`](owl-infra/README.md) and [`SETUP.md`](SETUP.md).

+**Not yet decided: production email delivery.** `ConversationMailer` (added alongside the agent's "email me this conversation" feature) has nowhere to actually send from in production — `config/environments/production.rb` has no `action_mailer.smtp_settings`, so a real call would try, and fail, to talk to an SMTP server on `localhost`.
+Dev/test use `letter_opener_web` (a local inbox, no real sending).
+Two real options once this phase starts: AWS SES (fits the AWS deploy, but needs domain verification + moving out of the SES sandbox) or a third-party SMTP provider (Mailgun/SendGrid/Postmark free tier — faster to stand up, no AWS-side verification wait).
+Pick one before relying on this feature in production; it's not required for the core scholarship-search product to work.

 ## License

 MIT — see [LICENSE](LICENSE).